What is a Regional Center?

 Vision & Guiding Principles

-Three words guide Westside Regional Center’s staff in their relationship with clients and their families, and in their vision of the regional center’s role:
+Three words guide Westside Regional Center’s staff in their relationship with the individuals they serve and their families, as well as in their vision of the regional center’s role:

 LISTEN – INFORM – SUPPORT